neek78/pycmake/README.rst

 Known Issues
 ============

+* It's really early days - there are many rough edges.
-* Automated testing is dramatically lacking
+* Automated testing is dramatically lacking.
 * Python function wrappers in cm_dir and cm_global, whilst mostly unit tested, are mostly not integration tested, and may be incorrect in many cases.
 CMake's command interface is syntactically inconsistent, and really finicky to get right.
 * Function objects returned from cm_dir.functions.values() (amongst others) are actually methods, so can't be called without a cm_dir.functions object; It's a bit misleading right now
 * Python scripting is not available for implementing find scripts (eg called from find_package) yet.